 This 5 minutes green goddess salad dressing is all you need to fancy your salad this summer.
 It is easy, super delicious and the vibrant green is to die for!

-As summers are here and there will be a lot of salad on the menu these days, I am sharing a few more salad dressing recipes that I often make at home – Mango Salad Dressing, Lemon Garlic Salad Dressing, Avocado Lime Ranch Dressing, Red Wine Vinaigrette Dressing, and Strawberry Vinaigrette.
+As summers are here and there will be a lot of salad on the menu these days, I am sharing a few more salads dressing recipes that I often make at home – Thai Vinaigrette, Mango Salad Dressing, Lemon Garlic Salad Dressing, Sesame Ginger Dressing, Avocado Lime Ranch Dressing, Red Wine Vinaigrette Dressing, and Strawberry Vinaigrette.

 About This Recipe